ShounakRay/IntelligentEnergy/README.md

 Using custom anomaly detection package to determine weights.

 ### Stage 4 - Mathematical Feature Engineering
-Generation new features - solely based on combinatorial explosions that are helpful towards model performance.
+Generating new features - solely based on combinatorial explosions that are helpful towards model performance.

 ### Stage 5 - Model Creation and Performance
 Running the h2o experiment, assesssing model performance, and picking the best ones.